 Benicassim Festival will be one of the best weeks of your life.
 Because I’ve been twice, and it most definitely counts as two of mine.
 As a veteran of Benicassim, I’ve pulled together this detailed guide to Benicassim.
 It’s a festival like no other and I knew nothing before I headed over for the first-time.

-So with the upcoming 2020 edition coming up next year, I thought it would be a great idea to put together a useful guide on everything you need to know about the festival.
+So for Benicassim 2023, I thought it would be a great idea to put together a useful guide on everything you need to know about the festival.
 This includes what to take to Benicassim Festival, as well as all the other essential logistical information.

 Take a read of my first-timer’s guide to Benicassim Festival below, and let me know if you’ve got any burning questions I haven’t managed to answer!